Do you know about the Ohio Donut Trail? No, not the one in Butler County – I’m talking about a new find right here in Dayton.

 Brent and my dad rode it together this weekend and loved it (I mean, who wouldn’t?) and now that it’s been thoroughly tested and approved it’s time to share it with the world.

-So, without further ado, here’s everything you need to know to ride the Dayton Donut Trail!
+So, without further ado, here’s everything you need to know to ride Dayton’s very own Ohio Donut Trail!

 Dayton Donut Trail Stats